kllarena07/new-portfolio/README.md

 Inspired by [terminal.shop](https://www.terminal.shop/) and the brilliant minds at Terminal Products, Inc.

 This is the code repository for my portfolio, specifically the terminal version of it.

-You can visit it at `ssh krayon.dev`.
+You can visit it at `ssh krayon.dev` (use in a modern terminal for the best experience).

-To view the website version, use HTTPS instead of SSH..or just see https://krayon.dev.
+To view the website version, use HTTPS instead of SSH...or see https://krayon.dev.
 The code is publicly available [here](https://github.com/kllarena07/portfolio-v2-website)

 ## Portfolio Structure